benjamincrozat/content/posts/gpt-llm-ai-explanation.md

 You can also use [ChatGPT on any platform via its website](https://chat.openai.com).

+And by the way, I created [a free tool that generates YouTube video transcripts](/nobinge) and helps you summarize them using ChatGPT.
+If you needed inspiration, that's a good starting point to leverage GPT's power!

 ![ChatGPT in the browser.](https://life-long-bunny.fra1.digitaloceanspaces.com/media-library/production/224/conversions/nRxwWxKl8qb8yIGyEqPdIqeoxRFfAd-metaQ2xlYW5TaG90IDIwMjMtMTEtMDYgYXQgMTYuNDQuMTRAMngucG5n--medium.jpg)

 ## Could GPT dominate humanity at some point?